RobJellinghaus/DistributedState/README.md

 a distributed LAN system I'm working on that wants both reliable and unreliable peer-to-peer networking, locally only.

+At the moment (as of early June 2020) the library is under very active development and is by no means feature complete, even for my own use.

 ## Architecture

 The basic idea is each app in the peer-to-peer system will instantiate a DistributedPeer (class